avallete/docker-symfony/README.md

 Just a little Docker POC in order to have a complete stack for running Symfony into Docker containers using docker-compose tool.

+# Requirements
+To run this full stack, you will need `docker` and `docker-composer`.

 ## Installation

 First, clone this repository: